archon-laboratories/obriareus/README.md

                     the last arm.
 There should be the same number of lines in this section at the number of arms specified in an earlier section.
 The shortened syntax for this section is indicated by a `*` in the first line of the section.
 The next line then contains a distibution to applied to the mean rewards.
-                    The accepted notations are `linear`, which spaces the means according to the algorithm
+                    The accepted notations are `linear`, which spaces the means according to the algorithm.

 * **Standard Deviations:** The next line is skipped by the interpreter, but should be `# Standard Deviations` or something equally descriptive.
 The next lines should be the standard deviations for each arm,